Apple and Google team up to ‘contact trace’ the coronavirus

 The unlikely partnership between Google and Apple, fierce rivals who rarely pass up an opportunity to criticize each other, underscores the seriousness of the health crisis and the power of the two companies whose software runs almost every smartphone in the world.
 Apple and Google said their joint effort came together in just the last two weeks.

 Their work could prove to be significant in slowing the spread of the coronavirus.
-Public-health authorities have said that improved tracking of infected people and their contacts could slow the pandemic, and such measures have been effective in places like South Korea that also conducted mass virus testing.
+Public health authorities have said that improved tracking of infected people and their contacts could slow the pandemic, and such measures have been effective in places like South Korea that also conducted mass virus testing.

 Yet two of the world’s largest tech companies harnessing virtually all of the smartphones on the planet to trace people’s connections raises questions about the reach these behemoths have into individuals’ lives and society.